 Even after choosing the most beneficial strategy, you might encounter the following challenges during your cloud migration journey.
 Let’s have a glance!

 Azure Migration Challenges and Ways to Overcome Them:

 1) A Paradigm Shift: The primary challenge that arises during Azure migration is a misunderstanding of the concepts pertaining to a cloud platform and on-premise systems.
-Before starting the migration process, the management should train their teams with the Azure’s unique attributes and prepare them for a paradigm shift in the Cloud platform.
+Before starting the migration process, the management should train their teams with Azure’s unique attributes and prepare them for a paradigm shift in the Cloud platform.

 2) Provisioning Local Bandwidth: When migrating to an Azure platform, the firm should calculate the required local bandwidth capacity beforehand.
 In the case of a hybrid cloud platform, the firm should acknowledge that traffic that previously ran over high-speed, low-latency LAN will run over the WAN.
 So, one should create enough local bandwidth.

 3) Migration Downtime: It is evident that downtime is inevitable during the Cloud migration journey.
 So, the firms should strategically plan each step of migration such that the downtime has minimal impact.

 4) Underlying Dependencies: As almost all applications are interdependent, the dependencies should be taken care of when migrating applications to the Cloud platform.
 These configuration connections should be determined beforehand to prevent service interruptions.

 5) Security Concerns: The fear of losing confidential data and security breaches is the prime concern while moving the infrastructure and software to a Cloud platform.
 So, the firms must deploy security protocols and implement a virtual private network with end-to-end encryption.